TOGoS/Scratch38-S0015/DEVLOG.md

 ![Screenshot showing boxes app in three different border modes, where the flex-inside-flex on fails to wrap properly](http://picture-files.nuke24.net/uri-res/raw/urn:bitprint:ZUPJDXPXXYMSKZUXGGFCQPINYFJEEU45.MTPOVGZQ4UFE3JU2X4JLW4PE4VRGNLSDXGVIVHY/20250827-FlexFail.png)

+I think it might help if `pack` took a parameter indicating the shape of the space available, so that flex containers can wrap if needed, making their packed form will be more representative of the space they need.

 ### To-do

 #### Demo improvements